CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 ### Topic for this note:
 #
-### SALI Alliance
+### SALI LMSS Computational Law Relevance and Usability for our AALE Challenge.
-### LMSS Legal Matter Specification Standard
+#
-### (Draft Project - last update June 2019)
+### Building up from SALI Alliance - LMSS Legal Matter Specification Standard Draft Project (last update June 2019)
-### Relevance and Usability for our AALE Challenge.
+#
 ### First Iteration - DRAFT WITH “REQUEST FOR COMMENT” - Thank You.

 #

 #### The idea of having a closer look at SALI LMSS in an AALE context came from a relevant Computational Law discussion.

 #### This was serendipitously triggered by our CL colleague Diana, together with Dazza and pics he took at the SALI LMSS presentation - ILTACON conference https://www.iltacon.org in Orlando, Florida on August 18th-22nd 2019.
+Things went quiet until Brenden jumped into the SQL conversation to send us on a ballistic trajectory involving APIs, Blockchains & Protocols:)

 #### In addition to Dazza's pics comprehensively reflecting the SALI LMSS presentation, the reference document we use is the SALI Alliance's Draft Legal Matter Specification Standard (LMSS) 1.0, Rev 2 (June 2019), together with associated SALI Alliance reference working materials- which alltogether cover the content of the ILTACON presentation pics: